KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/combine-front-end-guide/how-it-works.md

 ---

 ## Goal
-- ⚡ Make "How it works" Section
+- ⚡ In this step, we'll create **How it works** section!

 ![20200602135405](https://coderhackers-1302290683.cos.ap-singapore.myqcloud.com/20200602135405.png)

 ## Boilerplate
-First, paste the following code under the About Us section.
+First, copy and paste the following code under About Us section.

 ```html
 <!-- How it works -->
 <section id="how-it-works">